Dr. Hugh Frazer - 1997 A Award Recipient:

 Bio from 1997:

-Hugh Fraser ’52 enrolled in Asbury College in the fall of 1948 following high school in Columbus, Ohio where he had strong family and church support for attending Asbury.
+Hugh Frazer ’52 enrolled in Asbury College in the fall of 1948 following high school in Columbus, Ohio where he had strong family and church support for attending Asbury.

 He holds all of his college professors and the entire Asbury “family” in the highest esteem and credits them for their dedicated guidance and support for his career.
 The seeds of this career took root during his youth when he first felt God’s leading to become a medical missionary.
 Asbury nurtured this goal.
 It became clear that with God’s help he would go to Africa as a missionary with the Board of Missions of the United Methodist Church.